dcolazin/latrunculus-composer/README.md

 * [ ] Linting and improve maintainability
 * [ ] SLF4J
 * [ ] Review i18n
-* [ ] Separation of the server "core" components and of the client "gui" components
 * [ ] Move package org.rubato to org.vetronauta.latrunculus
 * [ ] Initial splash art